PLOUGHED AND HARROWED: Fallow Land

 Head bent, looking straight down at the crucifix in my hands, I pulled everything back up into myself.
 And carried on.

 The soil of my heart is ploughed and harrowed.
 The parable of the sower features at Mass these days.
 As a young man, whenever I heard that gospel, I used to worry about the state of my heart, that place within where God dwells.
-Is mine a shallow, unfaithful, hardened soil where only thorns and briars can grow?
+Is mine a shallow, unfaithful, hardened soil where only thorns and briars or nothing can grow?

 But the years testify to something more, something better and I must confess it as a blessing from God that the soil of my heart is rich and fertile, a place where the seed of God's Word has been able to grow.
 I don't know what the yield is.
 Hardly 100 fold but maybe 30.